 |Dry mouth||Try chewing sugar-free gum or sucking sugar-free sweets|

 increased blood pressure, changes in weight, changes in emotions or mood, fits, movement difficulties, feeling shaky, difficulties sleeping, breathing difficulties, cough, gum changes, bruises, muscle or joint pains, impotence, and swollen feet or ankles

 |If any of these become troublesome, speak with your doctor for advice|

-- A skin rash, or any swelling of your mouth or face (these may be symptoms of an allergic reaction).
+- A skin rash, or any swelling of your mouth or face (these could be symptoms of an allergic reaction).

-- Any yellowing of your skin or of the whites of your eyes (these may be symptoms of jaundice).
+- Any yellowing of your skin or of the whites of your eyes (these could be symptoms of jaundice).

-- Any unusual bruising or bleeding (these may be symptoms of a blood disorder).
+- Any unusual bruising or bleeding (these could be symptoms of a blood disorder).